-Bicycle corridors are envisioned to make biking a convenient, safe, and comfortable option for people of all ages and abilities to recreate or to get from one place to another.
+Bicycle corridors are envisioned to make biking a convenient, safe, and comfortable option for people of all ages and abilities, for recreation and travel purposes.
 Community members identified the need to add more bike lanes to connect the existing bike lane network with more neighborhoods and destinations, particularly with Downtown and the Salado Creek Greenway.
 Their input and ideas also suggested that the Eastside Area's dense network of streets should be used to provide bicycle improvements on streets that typically have less or slower automobile traffic, for example on Gevers Street instead of on a busier street such as Walters Street.
+Other bicycle corridors include Grayson Street and Carson, Pine Street, Sherman Street, Hays Street, Dawson Street, Montana Street, Iowa Street, Martin Luther King Drive, Aransas Avenue, Palmetto, and Mel Waiters Way.